Bro culture: Characteristics

-Bro culture is not defined consistently or concretely, but refers to a type of "fratty masculinity," predominantly white, associated with frayed-brim baseball hats, oxford shirts, sports team T-shirts, and boat shoes or sandals.
+Bro culture is not defined consistently or concretely.
+However, it typically refers to a type of "fratty masculinity," predominantly white, and is associated with frayed-brim baseball hats, oxford shirts, sports team T-shirts, and boat shoes or sandals.
 NPR noted that bros could include people of color and women.

 NPR identified four types of bros: dudely, jockish, preppy, and stoner-ish.
 In their description, dudely bros form close homosocial friendships in a group, jockish bros are defined by ability at team sports tempered by interest in alcohol, preppy bros wear "conservatively casual" clothes such as Abercrombie and Fitch and flaunt "social privilege", and stoner-ish bros may or may not use cannabis but speak in a relaxed fashion and exude the air of surfers.
 The gay community on Reddit has coined the term "gaybro" to refer to gay men who exhibit bro characteristics in defiance of the usual stereotypes of gay male behavior.

 Oxford Dictionaries identify bros as those who use the word to refer to others, such as in the example of "don't tase me, bro", in which the taserer is not a bro, but the tased is.
 Oxford also recognized Neil Patrick Harris' character Barney Stinson on the sitcom How I Met Your Mother as "the quintessence of a certain iteration of the contemporary bro," noting how his language uses the word liberally.
 A survey from NPR's Codeswitch blog named popular figures such as Matthew McConaughey, Brody Jenner, Joe Rogan, Dane Cook, and John Mayer as representative of bro subculture, with Ryan Lochte as their "platonic ideal of bro-dom".

+"Bro code"

+In popular culture, the Bro Code is a friendship etiquette to be followed among men or, more specifically, among members of the bro subculture.
+The term was invented and popularized by Barney Stinson, a character from the television show How I Met Your Mother.

+The notion of an unwritten set of rules that govern the relationship between straight male friends is present in modern American popular culture at least since 1991.
+In the Seinfeld episode "The Stranded", which aired on November 27 that year, Jerry Seinfeld says the following monologue, in one of his stand-up bits:

+USA Today mentions a "bro code" found online, with 128 points.
+These include: "A Bro never rents a chick flick", "A Bro never cries" and "When a Bro wants to do something stupid, you film it", and (#58) "Bros don't break up chick fights until a sufficient amount of clothing has been pulled off."